 A single Linux process can contain multiple threads, all of which are executing the same program.
 These threads share the same global memory (data and heap segments), but each thread has its own stack (local variables).

-Linux pThreads (POSIX threads) is a C library which contains a set functions that are allowing to manage threads into an application.
-DPDK is using Linux pThreads library.
+Linux pThreads (POSIX threads) is a C library which contains set functions that are allowing to manage threads into an application.
+DPDK is using the Linux pThreads library.

 DPDK lcores

 DPDK is using threads that are designed as "lcore”.
-A “lcore" refers to an EAL thread, which is really a Linux pthread, which is running onto a single processor execution unit.
+A lcore refers to an EAL thread, which is really a Linux pthread, which is running onto a single processor execution unit.

 first lcore: that executes the main() function and that launches other lcores is named master lcore.